nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `sort f/blah in/desc` is invalid because field `blah` is not one of the 4 mentioned values.

 ![sort failure](images/ug-pics/sortFailure.png)

+## Employee Metrics Commands

+You can use the following commands to keep track of and gauge employee performance.

 ### Adding a leave period of an employee: `addleave`